List of Recreational Roads in Texas: Recreational Road 10

-The highway is located within Coleman County.
+The entire route is in Coleman County.

 Recreational Road 11

 Recreational Road 11 connects FM 1929 to a recreational area on the O.H.
 Ivie Reservoir.
 The highway begins at an intersection with FM 1929, south of the O. H. Ivie Reservoir, as a two-lane, paved road.
 RE 11 proceeds northward, passing through rural area on a large peninsula and intersecting a few private ranch roads.
 The road continues northward, passing more rural areas, where it intersects Concho County Highway 4763 (CR 3763).
 The highway continues northward through more rural land before bending northeast and intersecting the route of former RM 2134.
 The road proceeds northeast, though rural area, before intersecting CR 4763, and bending northward.
 The roadway continues northward, intersecting a few small park roads before bending northwest.
 The road proceeds northwest, passing campgrounds and other park facilities before passing a parking lot and a boat-launch ramp.
 The route proceeds to its northern terminus, a separate boat launch ramp on the coast of O.H.
 Ivie Reservoir.

 Two separate roads first appeared by 1940 along a portion of where RE 11 is currently located.
 Both roads were graded and gravel surfaced.
 On August 24, 1955, RM 2134 was designated along the northern road segment.
 By 1956, the route's surface was improved to stone, and on December 1, 1957, RM 2134 was extended.
 By 1961, the portion designated as RM 2134 had been upgraded to a bituminous surface and other road segment had been upgraded to a metal surface.
 The RM 2134 designation was removed from the roadway by 1990, due to the construction of the O.H.
 Ivie Reservoir over portions of the roadway.
 Recreational Road 11 was designated on December 20, 1996, in its current location, traveling from FM 1929 northward to the Concho Recreation Area.